 Prime or Statewide agricultural soils

 (describe resources and sources of information relied upon)

-Application and supporting documents submitted to the DRB were reviewed.
+The house and garage are located on the northeastern edge of the property.
+As such, the construction area is well removed from the forest and intermittent stream to its west.
+This placement is important because these natural features are described as “Highest Priority” areas by Fish & Wildlife’s Vermont Conservation Design mapping.
+(See attached map and descriptors.)

-M. Dodge and D. Burns conducted a site visit on the morning of April 18, 2024.
+Application and supporting documents submitted to the DRB were reviewed by M. Dodge and D. Burns, who conducted a site visit on the morning of April 18, 2024.

 Assessment of whether the application proposal would likely have negative impacts on natural resources of importance, including but not limited to those bulleted above: